All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 Oral evidence is that given by a witness when he verbally relates to the court what happened.
 The witness may recount from his first-hand knowledge what he said, saw, heard, tasted, felt, smelt and did at any relevant time.

 Documentary evidence includes any drawn, written or printed document in any form which communicates visual or written messages from one person to another.
-A door supervisor’s notebook or the incident-log may be tendered as evidence, or a stolen cheque which has been passed over the bar as payment.
+A door supervisor’s notebook, CCTV and Body worn camera footage or an incident-log may be tendered as evidence, or a stolen cheque which has been passed over the bar as payment.
 The original document itself is primary evidence, and any copy of it is secondary evidence.
 Such evidence can be presented to the court by a witness, who can explain its relevance orally.

 Real evidence can be anything else which is produced as an exhibit to the court by any person who has first-hand knowledge of its existence and relevance to the matter in question.
 Items such as weapons or drugs found by door supervisors can be real evidence, as can any video recording of an incident filmed by CCTV.